-Concerning all documents listed above, we have come to the conclusion that they may be partially disclosed.
-A complete disclosure of the identified documents is prevented by the exception concerning the protection of privacy and the integrity of the individual outlined in Article 4(1)(b) of Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents1 (hereinafter 'Regulation (EC) No 1049/2001'), because they contain the following personal data:
+With regard to the documents listed above, we have come to the conclusion that they may be partially disclosed.
+A complete disclosure of the identified document is prevented by the exception concerning the protection of privacy and the integrity of the individual outlined in Article 4(1)(b) of Regulation (EC) No 1049/2001 regarding public access to European

+Parliament, Council and Commission documents1 (hereinafter 'Regulation (EC) No 1049/2001'), because it contains the following personal data:

-- the names/initials and contact information of Commission staff members not pertaining to the senior management; - the names/initials and contact details of other natural persons; - other information relating to identified or identifiable natural persons, in particular references to their functions, to the extent that these would enable their identification.
+- the names and contact information of Commission staff members not pertaining to the senior management; - the names and contact details of natural persons; - other information relating to identifiable natural persons, in particular references to their functions, to the extent that these would enable their identification.